simplerr/UtopianEngine/docs/notes.md

 * Should not need to know of any application code

 * The `RenderSystem` is only one of many that needs to use Vulkan functionality
-	- Making `RenderSystem` inherit from `VulkanApp` would mean that other classes would depend on `RenderSystem`, `Terrain` for example
+	- Making `RenderSystem` inherit from `renderer` would mean that other classes would depend on `RenderSystem`, `Terrain` for example
-	- It's better if RenderSystem _has_ a pointer to `VulkanApp`
+	- It's better if RenderSystem _has_ a pointer to `renderer`
-	- `VulkanApp` should let higher level classes generate command buffers to run each frame
+	- `renderer` should let higher level classes generate command buffers to run each frame
 		- How are they added?

 RenderSystem::OnEntityAdded(entity)
 {
-	mVulkanApp->AddModelInstance(entity.model);
+	mRenderer->AddModelInstance(entity.model);
 }

 RenderSystem::OnEntityRemoved(entity)
 {
-	mVulkanApp->RemoveModelInstance(entity.model);
+	mRenderer->RemoveModelInstance(entity.model);
 }